chriscoombs/aws-school-data-analytics/README.md

 save it and close it.

 ##### Create Tables
-Connect to your database using SYS user (if you´ve logged out run the .oraenv command before):
+Connect to your database using SYS user (if you´ve logged out run the . oraenv command before):
 ``` bash
 sqlplus sys/Analytics123@//localhost:1521/XEPDB1 as sysdba
 ```